cdcarter/public/beliefs.md

 ## The Brain
 * It's impressive that brains even exist.
 * Depression and anxiety are not to be considered "just a part of who you are", because that implies that treating them is removing a part of natural you.
+* It's funny to think I even know what I believe!

+## Home
+* Home is the place that I have a bed, and know I can go to no matter what happens.
+* I'm not ready to call a place Home yet.
+* When I am ready, and I have found the place, I will know what Home is.

 ## People and Relationships
 * Relationships are systems of mutual understanding and respect.